Alfonso XII

-Alfonso XII (Alfonso Francisco de Asís Fernando Pío Juan María de la Concepción Gregorio Pelayo; 28 November 1857 – 25 November 1885), also known as El Pacificador or the Peacemaker, was King of Spain from 29 December 1874 to his death in 1885.
-After a revolution that deposed his mother Isabella II from the throne in 1868, Alfonso studied in Austria and France.
-His mother abdicated in his favour in 1870, and he returned to Spain as king in 1874 following a military coup against the First Republic.
-Alfonso died aged 27 in 1885, and was succeeded by his son, Alfonso XIII, who was born the following year.
-He is the most recent monarch of Spain to have died while on the throne.
+Alfonso XII (Alfonso Francisco de Asís Fernando Pío Juan María de la Concepción Gregorio Pelayo de Borbón y Borbón; 28 November 1857 – 25 November 1885), also known as El Pacificador (Spanish: the Peacemaker), was King of Spain from 29 December 1874 to his death in 1885.

+After the Glorious Revolution of 1868 deposed his mother Isabella II from the throne, Alfonso studied in Austria and France.
+His mother abdicated in his favour in 1870, and he returned to Spain as king in 1874 following a military coup against the First Spanish Republic.
+Alfonso died aged 27 in 1885, leaving his pregnant widow, Maria Christina of Austria, as regent of Spain.
+Their son, Alfonso XIII, became king upon his birth the following year.
+Maria Christina continued as regent until Alfonso XIII came of age in 1902.

-Political background, early life and paternity
+Paternity, early life, and exile

-Alfonso was born in Madrid as the eldest son of Queen Isabella II on 28 November 1857.
-His official father, Isabella's husband Francisco de Asís, has been generally viewed as effeminate, impotent or homosexual, leading writers to question his biological paternity.
-There is speculation that Alfonso's biological father may have been Enrique Puigmoltó y Mayans, a captain of the guard.
-The relationship of the queen with Puigmoltó was so much of a public hearsay at the time that Francisco de Asís initially refused to attend the baptism ceremony of Alfonso (the heir apparent) even if he was eventually forced to do so.
+Alfonso was born in Madrid as the eldest son of the reigning Queen Isabella II on 28 November 1857.
+His official father, Isabella's husband Francisco de Asís, has been generally viewed as effeminate, impotent, or homosexual, leading writers to question Alfonso's biological paternity.
+There is speculation that his biological father may have been Enrique Puigmoltó y Mayans, a captain of the guard.
+Others have assigned the fatherhood to Federico Puig Romero, a colonel who was murdered under unclear circumstances in 1866.
+The relationship of the queen with Puigmoltó was so much of a public hearsay at the time that Francisco de Asís initially refused to attend the baptism ceremony of Alfonso (the heir apparent), though he was eventually forced to do so.
 These rumours were used as political propaganda against Alfonso by the Carlists, and he came to be widely nicknamed "Puigmoltejo" in reference to his supposed father.
-Others have assigned the fatherhood to Federico Puig Romero, a colonel who was murdered under unclear circumstances in 1866.

-His mother's accession created the second cause of instability, the Carlist Wars.
-The supporters of the Count of Molina as King of Spain rose to have him enthroned.
-In addition, within the context of the post-Napoleonic restorations and revolutions which engulfed the West both in Europe and the Americas, both the Carlistas and the Isabelino conservatives were opposed to the new Napoleonic constitutional system.
-Much like in Britain, which subtracted itself from the liberal constitutional process, Spanish conservatives wanted to continue with the Traditional Spanish Organic Laws such as the Fuero Juzgo, the Novísima Recopilación and the Partidas of Alfonso X. This led to the third cause of instability of note, the independence of most of the American possessions, recognized between 1823 and 1850.
+His mother's accession had created a second cause of instability, the Carlist Wars, where the supporters of Don Carlos, Count of Molina as King of Spain rose to have him enthroned.

+In addition, within the context of the post-Napoleonic restorations and revolutions which engulfed Europe and the Americas, both the Carlistas and the Isabelino conservatives were opposed to the new Napoleonic constitutional system.
+Much like in Britain, which subtracted itself from the liberal constitutional process, Spanish conservatives wanted to continue with the traditional Organic Laws, such as the Fuero Juzgo, the Novísima Recopilación and the Partidas of Alfonso X. This led to a third cause of instability, the independence of most of the American possessions, recognized between 1823 and 1850.